sveltejs/svelte/packages/svelte/messages/shared-errors/errors.md

 > A snippet function was passed invalid arguments.
 Snippets should only be instantiated via `{@render ...}`

+## lifecycle_function_unavailable

+> `%name%(...)` is not available on the %location%

+Certain methods such as `mount` cannot be invoked while running in a server context, while others, such as `hydratable.set`, cannot be invoked while running in the browser.

 ## lifecycle_outside_component

 > `%name%(...)` can only be used during component initialisation